moleguaco99/FD-KotlinJS-POCApp/README.md

 </html>
 ```

-Therefore, in the main() function of our app, we would have to integrate all the children (or wrappers of those), into the root div of our HTML page.
+Therefore, inside the main() function of our app, we would have to integrate all the children (or wrappers of those), into the root div of our HTML page.

 ```kotlin
 fun main() {